Russian opposition leader Navalny sentenced to month for protests - Journal du Cameroun

 “I consider the detention was illegal, my rights were violated,” Navalny said in court, arguing he had a constitutional right to hold a protest.

-Navalny’s lawyer Vadim Kobzev said the trial had “clearly political motives” as Putin begins a fourth Kremlin term.
+Navalny’s lawyer Vadim Kobzev said the trial had “clearly political motives” as Putin begins his fourth Kremlin term.

 “The authorities have started forming a government and now are striving by any means to deprive Navalny of freedom, to prevent him reacting to this process.”